amoshong/CleaningData/Code Book.md

 # Feature_ave.txt

 ## File description: the result of step 5 of run_analysis.R.
-It contains columns of subject, activity labels and features on the mean() and tsd() by merging the training and the test sets.
-Each row represents the average of each feature on a certain activity and certain subject
+It contains columns of subject, activity labels and features on the mean() and tsd().
+Each row represents the average of these features on a certain activity and certain subject

 ## The first two columns for Feature_ave.txt are: